leighgordy/site-plugin/README.md

 # site-plugin

-This is a webpack project that has been designed to be imported as an ES6 module by other projects.
+This project allows you to build a React component isolation, export it as a JS module which can be consumed by a web framework.
+This project can serve the component as its own mini website via webpack for development.
+It is designed to be completely modular so styles will not bleed thanks to [styled-components](https://styled-components.com/).

-This pattern allows you to break up a large web application into several projects.
+This design allows you to break up a large web frontend application into several smaller projects.
+This will allow you to speed up development as well as reduce the risk of errors of conflicts and errors.
+Its surprising how many organisations have a dozen backend teams and one large frontend team.
+You can have a dozen frontend teams too!
-This is useful when you are reusing components in different projects or if you want several teams of developers to work on a very large project.

-This is exported as an ES6 module to allow tree shaking.
-It also uses [styled components](https://styled-components.com/) project to bundle the CSS into the JS module.

 ## Project Structure
 * `lib` - Contains the module code.
 As it's an ES6 we just export the raw files